Estimated reading time: 15 minutes

 Disciplining a manipulative employee

 For example, give them feedback on their performance and work habits.
-You may also consider discussing their behavior with your management team for feedback and recommendations.
+You can also consider discussing their behavior with your management team for feedback and recommendations.

 These steps must help you manage the process,